Note: CHI 2026 has no hybrid or remote attendance.

 Who Should Apply?

-- Students must be the only authors of these documents, meaning advisors or collaborators cannot be listed as co-authors.
+In both cases, submissions should *not* be anonymized.
+Students must be the only authors of the submission (and any associated documents, e.g., the Extended Abstract in Activity #3), meaning advisors or collaborators cannot be listed as co-authors.

 Selection Process

 Overview: As soon as the submission deadline passes, the Student Mentoring Program committee will review and select candidates via an ACM reviewed process that considers both research quality and the goal of identifying a set of students who will benefit significantly from the event and support each other.
 We will seek diversity in backgrounds, identities, abilities, intellectual viewpoints, topics, and geographic areas.
+Only invited students will be allowed to participate in Activities #2 and #3.
+A priority will be accommodating as many (and as diverse) students as possible.

 - During the review process: Confidentiality of submissions will be maintained throughout the review process.